AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/textbox.md

 ---
+title: TextBox
 description: REFERENCE - Built-in Controls
 ---

 import TextBoxSampleScreenshot from '/img/gitbook-import/assets/textbox.gif';

-# Text Box
+# TextBox

-The text box presents an area for typed (keyboard) input.
+The `TextBox` presents an area for typed (keyboard) input.
 It can be for a single or multiple lines of input.

 ## Useful Properties